pytorch/pytorch/docs/source/notes/cuda.rst

     real_targets = [torch.rand_like(static_target) for _ in range(10)]

     for data, target in zip(real_inputs, real_targets):
+        # Fills the graph's input memory with new data to compute on
         static_input.copy_(data)
         static_target.copy_(target)
         # replay() includes forward, backward, and step.